Audrey Azoulay: Election

 Although her chances were considered very slim when she declared her candidacy, she came second in the first round of voting, ahead of Egyptian candidate Moushira Khattab and behind Qatari candidate Hamad Bin Abdulaziz al-Kawari.

 In the fourth round of balloting, the 58 members of the Executive Board nominated only one of the two finalists, Qatar's Hamad Bin Abdulaziz al-Kawari, who was first with 22 votes.
 Audrey Azoulay and Moushira Khattab tied for second place with 18 votes.
 In a new ballot, Audrey Azoulay was chosen as the second candidate, and the Egyptian Minister of Foreign Affairs called on voters to support her.

 She was elected during a fifth and final round of voting by the 58 members of the Executive Board, with a majority of 30 votes against 28 for the Qatari candidate, who suffered from the division of the Arab world, exacerbated by the Gulf crisis.
-Audrey Azoulay becomes the second woman to be elected to this position, after Irina Bokova whom she succeeds.
+Audrey Azoulay was the second woman to be elected to this position, after Irina Bokova whom she succeeded.

 The final choice was submitted to the General Conference made up of the 195 member states on 10 November 2017, which endorsed her election to head the Organization.
-She is officially sworn in on 13 November 2017 at the Organization's headquarters in Paris.
+She was officially sworn in on 13 November 2017 at the Organization's headquarters in Paris.